pollination/pollination-docs/model-editor/commands.md

 Select to snap the room vertices to the line/polyline vertices after the initial alignment operation is complete.

+**Constrain Edges**

+Select to have all axes of the room edges that were not aligned be preserved.

 </details>

 Align the selected rooms' vertices to the selected lines/polylines if the room vertices lie within the specified `Alignment Distance`.
 Using the `Snap Vertices` option will perform an additional operation that snaps the vertices to line/polyline vertices after the initial alignment operation is complete.